cosmosgame/save-the-world/content/the-dream/overview.md

 To get there, though, we have to do two things.
 First we have to heal (or at least address) our wounds.
 Then we need to learn a more skillful approach to life.
 These are very related practices but they require different approaches.

-#### Healing Up

 When we are in pain all we can do is focus on simple survival.
 Nothing else matters.
 We have to step out of our pain before we can start thinking in a bigger way.
 The urgency of our traumas demand attention.
 This requires a very gentle, safe approach.
 A trauma informed therapist can be of real help here.
 They can help people find where the trauma still lives in them.
 Where it still in fact lives in their body and then help them find their path to healing.
 If the wounds are deep enough (eg. PTSD) MDMA assisted therapy might be called for.

-#### Wising Up

 Once we have done some of our healing work we next need to recognize that most of our suffering is completely unnecessary.
 We are caught up in trances and unskillful habits that do not serve us.
 If we adopt a personal growth mindset we can discover how much more joy we can live in.
 For example, Buddhists teach that if you are willing to do some very hard growth work there are incredible levels of joy you can get to.
 But Buddhism is not the only path.
 Integral theory brings in all the wisdom paths.
 We need to use these paths to teach the world how to step deeper into joy.
 Because it is when we are most in joy that we can most be in service.